Slowly rotating Tolman VII solution: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have presented an extension to slow rotation of the well-known Tolman VII (T-VII) solution \cite{Tolman:1939}.
-For this purpose, we have used the Hartle-Thorne perturbative framework at second order in the angular velocity $\Omega$ \cite{Hartle:1967he,Hartle:1968si}.
-In this approximation, the fractional rotational perturbations are fully determined by the tenuity parameter $\beta\equiv R/\Rs$ and the ratio $J/M^2$; the latter remaining constant for an adiabatic and quasi-stationary collapse, as the one being modelled here.
-Thus, we integrated the Hartle-Thorne equations for various values of the tenuity $\beta$, up to the limiting value for dynamical stability, and then determined the corresponding surface and integral properties for each model.
+For this purpose, we employed the Hartle-Thorne perturbative framework at second order in the angular velocity $\Omega$ \cite{Hartle:1967he,Hartle:1968si}.
+In this approximation, the fractional rotational perturbations are fully determined by the parameter $\beta\equiv R/\Rs$, and the ratio $J/M^2$.
+Thus, we integrated the Hartle-Thorne (HT) equations for various values of the parameter $R/\Rs$, up to the limiting value for dynamical stability, and then determined the corresponding surface and integral properties for each model.
+As a test code, we solved the HT system for configurations with constant density (CD); we confirmed with excellent agreement the results reported by \cite{Chandra:1974,Reina:2015jia}.

 Let us summarize our main results.
-We determined the dimensionless moment of inertia $\tilde{I}\equiv I/M^3$ and confirmed the results reported by \cite{Jiang:2020uvb}, for the T-VII solution.
-We found that, as the compactness of the configuration increases, $\tilde{I}$ decreases monotonically and seems to approach the BH value $\tilde{I}=4$, as $\beta$ approaches the limiting value for stability.
+We determined the dimensionless moment of inertia $\bar{I}\equiv I/M^3$ for the T-VII model; our results are in excellent agreement with the analytical solution found by \cite{Jiang:2020uvb}.
+We found that, as the compactness of the configuration increases, $\bar{I}$ decreases monotonically and seems to approach the BH value $\bar{I}=4$, as $\beta$ approaches the limiting value for stability.
 We must stress, however, that the strict BH limit, i.e. $\beta\to 1$, cannot be taken from this solution, or any other realistic EOS for NS, no matter what value of the central energy density is chosen.
-Furthermore, we found that the normalized moment of inertia $I/MR^2$, within the relevant regime of compactness for realistic NSs, is in excellent agreement with the numerical results for realistic EOSs of NSs.
-Thus, in this context, the T-VII provides a very satisfactory description of the interior of a NS.
+We also found that the $\bar{I}-\mathcal{C}$ relation, for the T-VII solution, deviates up to $\mathcal{O}(10)\%$, with respect to the universal fit~\eref{YYfit}, in agreement with previous results for realistic EOSs for NSs \cite{Breu:2016ufb}.
+Furthermore, we found that the normalized moment of inertia $\tilde{I}\equiv I/MR^2$, within the relevant regime of compactness for realistic NSs, is in excellent agreement with the numerical results for realistic EOSs of NSs.
+Thus, in these respects, the T-VII solution provides a satisfactory approximate description of the interior of a NS.